ThisIsDemetrio/cult-of-kafka/README.md

 In this README file, it is included a guide that explains how to run the application in development mode.
 It will allow running the application at the state included in the _main_ branch of this repository.

 **NOTE**: I can't stress enough that this application is at an early stage and might not work as expected.
 Please _use it only for personal projects_.
-I am not responsible for any loss of data, or disservice in configured and deployed Kafka instance.
+I am not responsible for any loss of data, or disservice in configured and deployed Kafka instances.
 Whoever uses this application is responsible for his actions.

 ## Contributing